NathalyDemesio/Sistema-Almoxarifado/README.md

 # Sistema-Almoxarifado
-Programação Orientada a Objetos (POO).
+Usando a Programação Orientada a Objetos (POO).